What is ethics in a healthcare setting?

 Ethics involves helping patients, families and those who work in health care when they are facing difficult moral or value-based choices about the right or best course of action.
 The goal is not to impose values on others, but to support individuals and groups in solving complex problems.
 This helps them to make informed decisions about treatment.

 Topics in health care that might present an ethical challenge could include:

 - Allocation of resources

-All MSH patients, their families, and staff have access to an Ethicist.
-The Ethicist is a resource person, with advanced training in ethics, who can help clarify ethical issues, offer other perspectives, review options, and assist patients, families, and health-care teams with decision-making.
+All patients at our Markham and Uxbridge sites, their families and staff have access to an ethicist.
+The ethicist is a resource person, with advanced training in ethics, who can help clarify ethical issues.
+An ethicist can offer other perspectives, review options and assist patients, families and healthcare teams with decision-making.

 What will the ethicist do?

 - Ensure all relevant facts, values and options are explored